Context RepoContext Repo Docs

 Scope Requirements by Endpoint

-Search (/v1/search)At least one of prompts.read or documents.read
+Search (GET /v1/search)At least one of prompts.read or documents.read

 Progressive Disclosure (/v1/pd/*)documents.read